GoogleChrome/web.dev/src/site/content/en/blog/flexbox-gap/index.md

 ## New layout potential

-With Flexbox `gap`, we unlock more than convenience, we unlock powerful, perfectly spaced, intrinsic layouts.
+With Flexbox `gap`, we unlock more than convenience.
+We unlock powerful, perfectly spaced, intrinsic layouts.
 In the video and following code sample below, Grid cannot achieve the layout that Flexbox can.
 Grid must have equal rows and columns, even if they're intrinsically assigned.